-ELECTRONIC DEVICES: Students may be in possession of cell phones, ipods, and other electronic devices at school.
-These devices may be used before school, during class breaks, during lunch break, and after school hours.
-Electronic devices may not be activated during class time without the permission of the teacher or school administration.
-If a staff member confiscates an electronic device it will be taken to the office.
+ELECTRONIC DEVICES: Students may be in possession of cell phones, air pods, and other electronic devices at school.
+However, they must be secured in a backpack or placed on the teacher's desk during class time.
+This includes when a student leaves class during class time.
+These devices may be used before school, during class change, during lunch break, and after school hours.
+Electronic devices may not be activated or accessed during class time without the permission of the teacher or school administration.
+If a staff member asks to take a phone the student will comply and surrender the device without incident.
+All confiscations will be taken to the office.